sophAi/arch_2013/stories/cv.rst

    :width: 360
    :target: ../../arch_2013/files_2013/cv/gpu_performance.png

-Performance of CL-VAF. (click to enlarge)
+Performance of CL-VAF. (click image to enlarge)

 .. image:: ../../arch_2013/files_2013/cv/clvaf.png
    :width: 360
    :target: ../..//arch_2013/files_2013/cv/clvaf.png

-Three steps of deposition of data for GPGPU.
-For a time series of vectors (a), load data to odd and even buffer sequencially (c).
-Then, assign the vector autorrelation calculations for each work item in GPU (b). (click image to enlarge)
+Three steps of the vector autocorrelation calculation using GPGPU.
+For a time series of vectors (a), load data to odd or even buffer sequentially (c).
+Then, assign the vector autorrelation function for each work item in GPU (b). (click image to enlarge)

-The CLVAF [`1`_, `2`_, `4`_, `5`_] uses the power of GPGPU to calculate the autocorrelation function of multi-dimensional vectors.
-I choosed OpenCL instead of CUDA for the best platform transferability.
-The OpenCL is supported by vast manufactures including Nvidia, AMD, Intel, ARM (Mobile devices), and so on, and is as efficient as CUDA.
-In the latest CUDA toolkit, the OpenCL is natively supported.
+The CL-VAF [`1`_, `2`_, `4`_, `5`_] uses the power of GPGPU to calculate the autocorrelation function of multi-dimensional vectors.
+The code was modified from my another project **TCOM** with carefully designed GPGPU parallelism.
+Instead of using CUDA, I chose OpenCL because of the platform transferability.
+OpenCL is supported by vast manufactures including Nvidia, AMD, Intel, ARM (Mobile devices), Apple, and so on whereas CUDA is only applicable on an Nvidia machine.
+The benchmark was made based on the consumer-level GPU.
+For more advanced models such as Nvidia Tesla, the performance should be further improved.

 `MPI-Tools`_
 ~~~~~~~~~~~~~~

 *MPICH Tools (Shell Script)*

-The MPITools has vast functionalities which allow users to construct and deploy the parallel computing in a minute.
+The MPI-Tools has vast functionalities which allow users to construct and deploy the parallel computing in a minute.
 It's written in shell script to achieve the highest platform transferability.

 `PTMD`_
 ~~~~~~~~~~